 2) Physical Health:

 Coworking spaces are now introducing plants, living green walls into the office floor to improve the air quality as these plants help absorb pollutants, toxins and airborne bacteria.
-Apart from an improved air quality, the presence of plants in the office space reduces stress by half and helps in keeping the employees relaxed.
-A research by the US Joint Commission claimed that employees who had a window or a plant on their desk had a huge impact on sickness and absence rates.
+Apart from improved air quality, the presence of plants in the office space reduces stress by half and helps in keeping the employees relaxed.
+Research by the US Joint Commission claimed that employees who had a window or a plant on their desk had a huge impact on sickness and absence rates.

 3) Mental Wellbeing:

-Most employees across the world spend at least 90% of their working hours, inside their cabins or at their desk, which increases their stress levels by a whopping 75%.
+Most employees across the world spend at least 90% of their working hours, inside their cabins or at their desks, which increases their stress levels by a whopping 75%.
 Gensler’s study proves that the proximity to nature helps in fostering a positive outlook by lowering stress and hypertension.
 Access to natural light and wooden furniture is the easiest way of creating a harmonious work ambience.

-The millennial workforce of today aspires to work in a vibrant office space with a modern biophilic design which engenders a sense of belonging.
+The millennial workforce of today aspires to work in a vibrant office space with a modern biophilic office design which engenders a sense of belonging.
 Some agile office space providers are constantly helping enterprises redesign their workspaces to make them more employee-friendly and personal-with plants, sunlight and vibrant décor, workstations feel more relatable at a sensory level.
 With the boundaries of work and personal life constantly diminishing, it is the responsibility of the companies/enterprises to adapt to the idea of wellness by providing a nurturing work environment.